 Figure 1.
-Behavior Lab lets developers explore, combine and feel diverse haptic behaviors before writing code. of haptics, developing hardware and software that provides a compelling haptic experience is still expensive and requires specialized knowledge making programming this kind of interfaces difficult.
+Behavior Lab lets developers explore, combine and feel diverse haptic behaviors before writing code. tic experience unfortunately is still expensive and requires specialized knowledge making programming this kind of interfaces difficult.

-As one promising approach for exploring haptic feedback within tabletop interaction, Marquardt et al. introduced an open source haptic device platform called the Haptic Tabletop Puck (or HTP) [13].
+As one promising approach for exploring haptic feedback within tabletop interaction, Marquardt et al. introduced an open source haptic platform called the Haptic Tabletop Puck (or HTP) [14].
 It uses inexpensive do-it-yourself (DIY) hardware and low-level software.
-The HTP offered (1) a single-point rod providing haptic output via rod height, (2) the same rod reacting to finger pressure for input, and (3) controllable friction as the puck was moved across the surface.
-Collectively, the HTP enables users and programmers to experience and experiment with a rich haptic channel in a multi-user tabletop environment, where it provides an opportunity for researching haptics in a broad range of applications.
+The HTP offered (1) a single-point rod providing haptic output via height, (2) the same rod reacting to finger pressure, and (3) controllable friction as the puck was moved across the surface.
+Collectively, the HTP enables users and programmers to experience and experiment with a rich haptic channel in a multi-user tabletop environment, where it enables research in a broad range of haptic applications.